brianluft/threadloaf/project/TASKS.md

-- [x] UI improvements to the browser extension's user options popup, in the new Chatty@Home API section
-    - [x] Remove the "Login:" label and simply write "Not logged in" or "Logged in" with the button.
-    - [x] Capitalize "Discord"
-    - [x] Make the instructions ("Members of the...") more succinct.
-One sentence only.
-- [x] OAuth2 debugging
-    - [x] When I click the log in button, the login window doesn't appear, and this is logged to the console: "Cross-Origin Request Blocked: The Same Originl Policy disallows reading the remote resource at http://localhost:3000/auth/config.
-(Reason: CORS header 'Access-Control-Allow-Origin' missing).
-Status code: 200.
+- [x] In the extension user options popup, if the user clicks Log In button, and request for /auth/config fails, show an error message. *Something* must happen when clicking the button, either the login window appears or an error does.
+An alert is fine as this is rare.